Euler class of taut foliations and Dehn filling: Introduction

-Hence, given a slope $\alpha\notin \mathcal{S}_X$, the Euler class of any taut foliation on $X(\alpha)$ that is transverse to the core of the filling solid torus cannot be zero.
-We apply Theorem \ref{thm: e=0 necessary sufficient condition} to study the set $\mathcal{S}_X$.
+Given a $\mathbb{Q}$-homology solid torus $X$ , we define $\mathcal{S}_X$ to be the set of slopes satisfying: given any $ \alpha\in\mathcal{S}_X$, there exists a taut foliation on $X(\alpha)$ transverse to the core of the Dehn filling solid torus whose Euler class is zero.